TheNextTesla/trackuino/README.md

 Features
 ========
+From this Fork:
+ * Barometer Reporting Support for Arduino Ports A4 and A5 on the Uno (See Below) Original Features:
  * Arduino shield form factor (you can stack more shields on it)
  * GPS: Venus 638FLPx.
 Reports okay above 18 Km.
  * Radio: Radiometrix's HX1 (300 mW).